 The group split up and closely looked at any shadows they saw.
 Gatomon poked at the tiny shadows under the flowers.
 TK leaned over and looked at the shadows under the stone benches.
 Kari stood in the fountain's shadow.
 However, nothing looked out of the ordinary to them.

 Patamon decided to check around the statues.
 He flew around one that looked like Birdramon, and then one that resembled Kabuterimon, but they just looked like ordinary statues.
 When he reached the one shaped like Angemon, he noticed how beat up it was; it was covered in cracks and small bits of it had already fallen away, and as he drew closer one of its arms snapped off and shattered on the ground.
 "Woah!
 Who looks after this place?" he asked, flying around to the other side.
 "This is super unsafe!
 They oughta—"

 Suddenly he noticed something on the ground, hiding in the statue's shadow, and he landed for a closer look: a black outline in the shape of a medal with a ribbon—the Crest of Hope—sat on the stones, small dark vapors trailing off of it.
-"H-hey!" he exclaimed, looking around for the others.
-"TK!
+"H-hey!" he shouted, "TK!
 Kari!
 Gatomon!
 Come see!"

-TK wondered if it had gone into Kari, like Jachomon had gone into Cody.
+TK wondered if it had gone into her, like Jachomon had gone into Cody.
 "Kari, are you OK?" he asked.

-"I don't know…" Kari said, looking down at her fingers.
+"I don't know…" she said, looking down at her fingers.
 She was a little frightened, but she didn't feel any different.
 "I… well, I think so…"